 During the drive, your private guide will explain how Louis XIV wove together many strands of different purposes to create the château.
 Our clients thereby understand what the Château de Versailles was all about, before they even see it.
 When we arrive you will enter the château using the priority entrance tickets we have procured in advance.

 We will then take our Versailles tour party through the Royal Chapel and the State Apartments, the Hall of Mirrors, and the Apartment of Louis XIV, explaining the function of each, and relating key events that took place in them.
-The Apartment of the Queens is currently closed for redecoration and will reopen near the end of 2017.
+Our final visit in the palace will the Apartment of the Queens, where three successive queens lived: Marie Thérèse, Marie Leczinska and Marie Antoinette.

 We then take you into the gardens, an essential part of life at the château, and where the most sensitive matters and business of the king and the nobility were discussed.

 This private guided tour will also evoke how the succession of personalities, from the late austerity of Louis XIV, to the decadent self indulgence of Louis XV, to the awkward shyness of Louis XVI, all played out at Versailles, finally defeating the purpose of the Sun King in creating the chateau as a means of ruling France.